Difference Between EPF and CPF

 CPF provides a healthy retirement plan for Singaporeans and also covers health, retirement, medical, and housing-related needs.
 CPF is for non-pensionable government service holders.

-This scheme includes monthly pension, home protection, and insurance schemes.
-Workers of the public sector who are under this scheme are required to deposit 20% of their monthly earnings to the CPF fund.
+This scheme includes monthly pensions, home protection, and insurance schemes.
+Under this scheme, workers in the public sector are required to deposit 20% of their monthly earnings to the CPF fund.

 Employees are eligible to draw down funds at the age of 55 from the CPF account.

-There are mainly three types of CPF accounts, including Ordinary Account, Special Account, and Medisave Account.
+There are three main types of CPF accounts: Ordinary Accounts, Special Accounts, and Medisave Accounts.
 The ordinary account is for CPF insurance payouts, education costs, housing programs, and investments.

 Special accounts provide retirement-related financial arrangements.
-Medisave account covers medical insurance policies.
+The Medisave account covers medical insurance policies.

 Main Differences Between EPF and CPF